kvasnetskyi/CombineDemo/README.md

 ![PublisherProtocol](https://user-images.githubusercontent.com/67891065/122563364-c9ffab80-d04c-11eb-8214-670533566c9b.png)

-The publisher protocol contains two associated types:
+The publisher protocol contains two associated types:<br/>
-Output - the value it will produce.
+Output - the value it will produce.<br/>
 Failure - the error it may terminate with.

 There is also a ```subscribe``` method inside which a subscriber is passed, whose Input and Error values must match those of the publisher.
 This method registers the subscriber.